 )

-In addition to the example prompt setup, we provide a prefix and a suffix to the conversation to pass to the LLM.
+In addition to the prompt setup, we provide a prefix and a suffix to the conversation to pass to the LLM.
 The prefix indicates to the LLM that the following conversation is an excerpt that provides context.
-The suffix feeds the next question.
+The suffix feeds the system the next question.
 LangChain’s few-shot learning setup is quite similar to conversational context, but in a more temporary form.

 With the examples, example prompt template, prefix, and suffix ready we bput these all together to make a FewShotPromptTemplate